0l34ndr1ne/pi_pakool/README.md

 # pi-pakool
-A friendly tool to share file using (multiples) google drive
+A friendly tool to share file using a home server (like raspberry pi) to share large amount of data via (multiples) google drive.
+Especially designed for bad bandwith.